kwameaj67/Uber/README.md

 # Uber
-Decided to build a few screens of one of my favourite apps Uber.
+An entire rebuild, and implementation of ride flow and some screens of Uber.

 ### Note ⚙️
 The application was built using: